RoxyFarhad/design-in-c-final-project/README.md

 This b-tree container in C++ follows the STL guidelines for associative containers.
 The goal of this project is to measure the effiency of our b-tree with STL other associative containers, map and set, in order to gain a better understanding of why b-trees are universally used in database management systems.
 The project includes a SQL interface connected to a memory based databased that reads data csv files.

-This is a final project created for the Spring 2021 COMS 4995 Design Using C++ course with Professor Bjarne Stroustrup.
+This is a final project created for the Spring 2021 COMS 4995 Design Using C++ course with Prof Bjarne Stroustrup.

 Roxy Farhad \
 Carrie Hay Kellar \